-- (d) Innovative policies and mechanisms for freight and logistics services with the engagement of the private sector, including development of logistics platforms, reverse logistics, and low-emission zones; - (e) Urban sustainable transport infrastructure and systems that reduce demand for car travel through catalytic approaches, including road and parking policies and pricing, zoning and street/urban design codes, and congestion pricing, that are particularly relevant for urban, low emission development, and incentives for broader use of public transport, such as measures to enhance access and efficiency of public transport services and carpooling/carsharing programs; - (f) Initiatives to assess and reduce the impacts of SLCFs at the urban level; and - (g) Initiatives to enhance broad community engagement and support for and use of emission reduction approaches and low-carbon technologies.

-57. Furthermore, multi-focal and multi-trust fund projects addressing urban issues may access Program 3 for mitigation action, while combining other focal area resources for the following:

-- Promotion of sustainable production and consumption practices to de-couple urban growth and resource use, to reduce use of persistent organic chemicals (POPs) and other chemicals, methane and other SLCF emissions, mercury or lead, and e-waste generation; - (b) Phase-out of ozone depleting substances, with energy efficient and low GHG potential options; - (c) Design and implementation of integrated water resource management strategies that address climate change mitigation and climate resilience objectives; and - (d) Design and implementation of urban strategies that address mitigation, adaptation, chemicals management, and/or air quality management.

-58. Projects addressing climate change mitigation issues in urban systems will include a robust MRV system to assess the expected tangible results in terms of mitigation benefits.
+- planning with transport planning and transit-oriented development, for sustainable cities to reduce energy demand, enhance climate resilience, and improve living standards; - (d) Innovative policies and mechanisms for freight and logistics services with the engagement of the private sector, including development of logistics platforms, reverse logistics, and low-emission zones; - (e) Urban sustainable transport infrastructure and systems that reduce demand for car travel through catalytic approaches, including road and parking policies and pricing, zoning and street/urban design codes, and congestion pricing, that are particularly relevant for urban, low emission development, and incentives for broader use of public transport, such as measures to enhance access and efficiency of public transport services and carpooling/carsharing programs; - (f) Initiatives to assess and reduce the impacts of SLCFs at the urban level; and - (g) Initiatives to enhance broad community engagement and support for and use of emission reduction approaches and low-carbon technologies. - 57.
+Furthermore, multi-focal and multi-trust fund projects addressing urban issues may access Program 3 for mitigation action, while combining other focal area resources for the following: - (a) Promotion of sustainable production and consumption practices to de-couple urban growth and resource use, to reduce use of persistent organic chemicals (POPs) and other chemicals, methane and other SLCF emissions, mercury or lead, and e-waste generation; - (b) Phase-out of ozone depleting substances, with energy efficient and low GHG potential options; - (c) Design and implementation of integrated water resource management strategies that address climate change mitigation and climate resilience objectives; and - (d) Design and implementation of urban strategies that address mitigation, adaptation, chemicals management, and/or air quality management. - 58.
+Projects addressing climate change mitigation issues in urban systems will include a robust MRV system to assess the expected tangible results in terms of mitigation benefits.
 Such support may be particularly relevant for the transport sector, which faces challenges in developing sound MRV systems.